-ENTRY REQUIREMENTS COURSE COSTS C Grade in AS Geography, a B grade in AS Geography is recommended for success in A Level geography Students are encouraged to purchase the course Study Guide, which covers both the AS and A Level Geography syllabus.
+ENTRY REQUIREMENTS COURSE COSTS C Grade in AS Geography Students are encouraged to purchase the course Study Guide, which covers both the AS and A Level Geography syllabus.
 The book can be ordered online from Book Depository and costs approximately NZ\$30 including shipping.
 Cambridge International AS and A Level Geography Revision Guide.
 ISBN: 978 144441 81487